SAT vs ACT: Which Test Should You Take?

 SAT Structure and Format

-For scoring, each of the two sections (Math, and Evidence-Based Reading & Writing) is scored from 200 to 800, combining for a total score between 400 and 1600 points.
+For scoring, each of the two sections (Math, and Reading and Writing) is scored from 200 to 800, combining for a total score between 400 and 1600 points.
 A score of 1600 is perfect, and 400 is the lowest possible.
-There are no penalties for wrong answers - your score is determined solely by correct answers.
+There are no penalties for wrong answers.

 For more information on the SAT exam format, check out our Digital SAT Format page.